nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - If separate environment behaviors and features are needed, use an [environment selector](https://github.com/Keelen-Fisher/bearer-auth/blob/main/src/auth/models/index.js), as shown in Keelen Fisher's GitHub.
 - Separate permissions into a simple module that exports a function that simply checks permissions claims in a request against a list of permissions necessary for a function, prior to executing.
 Take a look at TTraylor310's example in [acl.js](https://github.com/TTraylor310/ExpressServer-Auth-and-Api/blob/main/src/auth/middleware/acl.js).

 Lots of learning new things today.
 Also, reminders of lessons from previous experiences.
 I'm not writing fabulous code out of the gate, but I'm pushing boundaries and getting further along building an API Server using my own resources.
 If I would have been asked "what is 'middleware' in ExpressJS" last week, I wouldn't have had much for an answer.
-Today this is different and I feel like this is something I can intelligently discuss with others.
+Today this is different and I feel like this is something I can intelligently discuss with others now.

 ## Tuesday 22-Nov-2022